15 things to do in Vancouver

 Hiring a bike here is practically an essential for any visitor while a horse carriage is another popular way to tour the park.
 Locals come to play tennis or bowls, enjoy a picnic or just stroll the Seawall Path, which takes bikers or joggers for 12 miles from Downtown Vancouver.

-Must-do: Sample British Colombian salmon at The Teahouse.
+Sample British Colombian salmon at The Teahouse.

 Renamed for Granville Bridge (the steel suspension bridge spanning False Creek under which the peninsula of Granville Island lies), its former moniker of Industrial Island gives us a glimpse into its history as a centre for logging, construction and shipping, including such trades as rope-making and corrugated iron manufacture.